 “Bruce not only understood where and how open water swimming has an important role in the overall historical aquatic community, but he also never hesitated to promote and call honor to open water swimmers, coaches and administrators,” recalled Steven Munatones.
 “He helped the sport behind the scenes and shored up open water swimmers’ place within the Hall of Fame – all without calling attention to his own efforts and considerable time that he dedicated to honoring swimmers both long gone and those who are contemporary heroes and heroines.

-Together with David Yudovin, Bruce completely repositioned the International Marathon Swimming Hall of Fame and took it to the next level where people like Beth Yudovin, Ned Denison, Chris Guesdon, and Dale Petranech have helped carry out their vision and plans.”
+Bruce repositioned the International Marathon Swimming Hall of Fame and took it to the next level with David Yudovin, Beth Yudovin, Ned Denison, Chris Guesdon, and Dale Petranech who helped carry out his vision and plans.”

 The International Swimming Hall of Fame’s Board issued a statement, “We have been so appreciative for the leadership that Bruce has brought to the International Swimming Hall of Fame over the past decade.
 Bruce has brought integrity to the daily operation of ISHOF and will continue with us on a part-time basis as a key staff contributor to the organization.”